Why is Healthy Start important?

 - Civil legal information and leadership development

 Healthy Start serves a minimum of 800 participants annually.
 It uses quality improvement, performance monitoring and program evaluation to track and improve results.
 Women can enroll during their pregnancy and after delivery.
-They can continue in the program until the child is two years old.
+They can continue in the program until the child is eighteen months.
 For information about how to apply, download the Healthy Start brochure.

 What does the research say?